Visualizing the Israel-Hamas war | KRDO

 Visualizing the Israel-Hamas war

-By Lou Robinson, Alex Leeds Matthews, Rosa de Acosta, Renée Rigdon, Amy O’Kruk, Christopher Hickey, Rachel Wilson and Will Mullery, CNN
+By Lou Robinson, Alex Leeds Matthews, Rosa de Acosta, Renée Rigdon, Amy O’Kruk, Christopher Hickey, Rachel Wilson, Will Mullery and Henrik Pettersson, CNN

-(CNN) — CNN analyzed and mapped reports of Hamas attacks and Israeli airstrikes since Saturday.
+(CNN) — As fighting intensifies across Gaza and Israel, CNN is visualizing the war through maps, charts and more.

 The conflict is the deadliest between the two sides in over a decade.